Nandras993/MyChatBot/README.md

 This app was created using in Python using PyQt6 and OpenAi's Chatbot.

-The goal here is to simply have a chatbit AI you can talk with through with a sufficient gui platform.
+The goal here is to simply have a chatbot AI you can talk with through with a sufficient gui platform.

 ![](image/bot.gif)